kingaling/verifydkim/README.md

 pow(a, d, n) = b.

 Using the public key to decrypt data in "b" that was encrypted by the private key.
-Again, since everyone has access to the public key its not very effective "encryption" but it does prove that the private key did it, thus... proving the data came from the authorized party:
+Again, since everyone has access to the public key its not very effective "encryption" but it does prove that the private key did the signing, thus... proving the data came from the authorized party:
 pow(b, e, n) must = "a" or something's wrong.

+For securely encrypting data with RSA, you encrypt with the public exponent since only 1 person has the private exponent to decrypt it.